geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/configuration.rst

   ckan.datapusher.url = http://127.0.0.1:8800/

 DataPusher endpoint to use when enabling the ``datapusher`` extension.
-If you installed CKAN via :doc:`/maintaining/installing/install-from-package`, the DataPusher was installed for you running on port 8800.
+If you installed CKAN via package, the DataPusher was installed for you running on port 8800.
 If you want to manually install the DataPusher, follow the installation `instructions <http://docs.ckan.org/projects/datapusher>`_.